 Over time, five more notes were added to the western musical scale.
 This 12-note scale is called a chromatic scale.
 For a scale starting with C, the five extra notes are played on a piano keyboard by pressing the black keys.

 Musical scales are tied closely to mathematics.
-You will use a computer-interfaced Microphone to record the waveform of the sound that is produced.
-The computer will also perform a mathematical analysis of the waveform called an FFT to determine the fundamental frequency of the sound.
+You will use a Microphone to record the waveform of the sound that is produced.
+By performing a mathematical analysis of the waveform called a Fast Fourier Transform (FFT), you can break the wave pattern into its component frequencies and determine the fundamental frequency of the sound.
 Your challenge is to measure the frequencies of all the notes of a chromatic scale and then to determine a mathematical pattern.

 Determine the frequencies of the notes of a musical scale.